nvsnkv/NVs.OccupancySensor/readme.md

     * `CV:Detection:CNT:UseHistory` - boolean, optional.
 Default is _True_
     * `CV:Detection:CNT:MaxPixelStability` - integer, optional.
 Default is _900_
     * `CV:Detection:CNT:IsParallel` - boolean, optional.
 Default is _True_
+* `CV:Detection:ForegroundMaskCorrection` - a post-processing correction options, optional.
+Default is _None_.
+Valid values are:
+  * `None` - no correction will be performed
+  * `StaticMask` - an additional static mask will be applied to the computed foreground mask.
+This mode is introduces to handle the cases when borders of the static object are getting marked as foreground on noised images.
+This mode uses additional parameter:
+    * `CV:Detection:ForegroundMaskCorrection:StaticMask:Location` - a path to the static mask, optional.
+Default is _"data/correction_mask.bin".
+Should be 1-bit mask with the same size as incoming video stream.
 #### MQTT
 Application uses MQTT.Net to build MQTT client.
 The following settings used to connect application to MQTT broker:
 * `MQTT:ClientId` - the string value that defines client identifier for MQTT client.
 Required.
 Does not have a default value